 The Burkinabe constitution guarantees basic property rights.
 These rights cannot be infringed upon except in the case of public necessity, as defined by the government.
 This has rarely occurred.
 Until 2007, all land belonged to the government but could be leased to interested parties.
 The government reserves the right to expropriate land at any time for public use.
 In instances where property is expropriated, the government must compensate the property holder in advance, except in the event of an emergency.

 In 2012, the government revised the 2009 law, marking the end of exclusive authority of the state over all land.
-It includes provisions to recognize local land use practices.
+The new law includes provisions to recognize local land use practices.
 The new law provides conciliation committees to resolve conflicts between parties prior to any legal action.
-There are several property rights recognition and protection acts, such as land charters, individual or collective land ownership certificates, and loan agreements that govern the nature, duration and counterparties for transfer rights between a landowner and a third party.
+There are several property rights recognition and protection acts, such as land charters, individual or collective land ownership certificates, and loan agreements that govern the nature, duration, and counterparties for transfer rights between a landowner and a third party.

 ICSID Convention and New York Convention